-Before we uncover the top fashion brands in the world right now, there’s something to agree on.
+Before I share with you the top fashion brands in the world (2020), there’s something to agree on.

-The word ‘top’ (especially in fashion) is subjective, according to what we like.
+The word ‘top’ (not only in fashion) is subjective.

 Same applies to hot, popular, demanded, high-end, luxurious, and so on.

-I mention this because, in the past, reports on top fashion brands were created according to their market value.
+In the past, TOP fashion brands were measured according to their market value.

-However, a more objective ranking of top fashion brands requires extra criteria, not just the number of sold products.
+However, a more objective ranking of top fashion brands needs more than the number of sold products.

-That’s why this article contains two lists of ‘Top Fashion Brands’:
+In this article, I combine two lists of ‘Top Fashion Brands’:

-- World’s Most popular fashion brands based on search data, social media mentions, shopping behaviour, etc. according to Lyst Index 2020.
+- World’s most popular fashion brands – based on social media mentions, consumer behaviour.

 Top Fashion Brands of 2020 – 10 most valuable